Localization Strategy for Your International Growth

 If you have been thinking about expanding your business internationally, the decision to move overseas is both challenging and rewarding.
-Whether it has always been part of your long-term business plan or you are responding to a current international opportunity, there are critical considerations you need to make for your project to be successful.
+Whether it has always been part of your long-term business plan or you are responding to a current international opportunity, there are critical considerations of localization strategy you need to make for your project to be successful.

 Much like a typical student, Going Global 101 learners have to do their homework when creating a localization strategy.
 Clichés aside, no successful global company is built in a day!
 It would help if you were intentional with every step to conquer the foreign marketplace successfully.